abeltavares/abeltavares.github.io/_posts/2023-12-14-windows-wsl.md

 Today, we explore Windows Subsystem for Linux 2 (WSL 2), understanding its capabilities while acknowledging its distinctions from a native Linux environment.
 Additionally, I'll guide you through the step-by-step installation process to integrate Linux into your Windows enviroment.

-## Understanding WSL 2: Fusing Windows and Linux Ecosystems
+## Understanding WSL 2: Fusing Windows and Linux

 WSL 2 stands as a significant milestone in the collaboration between Windows and Linux, employing a genuine Linux kernel within the Windows environment.
 Let's discover its strengths and understand where it differs from typical Linux systems.